-Internships allow companies to employ high-achieving students on short-term contracts to assist with specific projects or assist with general workload.
+Internships allow companies to take on high-achieving students on short-term contracts to assist with specific projects or general workload.
 It is also an opportunity for students to apply their technical knowledge to a workplace environment and to further develop skills such as teamwork and project management in a workplace.

 Is an internship right for my organisation?

 Placements involve up to 350 hours of work over a 10–15 week period at your premises.
 The student will work as if they were regular employee and you, or your staff, will supervise their daily workload.
 Internships can be either paid or unpaid placements.

 Only our highest-achieving final year students are eligible to participate in the Internship program.
 This ensures that you will be taking on a student who can make a meaningful and knowledgeable contribution to your organisation.
 The University can advertise your internship to eligible students but you can interview and select your preferred candidate in line with your requirements.

 Internships are an opportunity for you to guide the next generation of industry professionals and, if you are looking to hire in the future, a chance to preview potential future graduate employees.
 Each student will be allocated a dedicated Academic Supervisor who will be available to liaise with companies to ensure a successful internship.

 If you are interested in engaging our students on a project, but feel an internship is not right for your organisation, our Student Industry Projects provide opportunity to oversee the design or research of a non-critical project by our students which, when completed, can be used by your organisation.

 The University can provide advice on proposed position descriptions, advertise your position, shortlist suitable students and work with you to ensure that you select the most suitable student for your needs.